AlayaNetwork/alaya-truffle/docs/source/testing/writing-tests-in-javascript.md

-# Writing tests in javascript
+# Writing solidity contract tests in javascript

 Truffle uses the [Mocha](https://mochajs.org/) testing framework and [Chai](http://chaijs.com/) for assertions to provide you with a solid framework from which to write your JavaScript tests.
 Let's dive in and see how Truffle builds on top of Mocha to make testing your contracts a breeze.